cloudfoundry/cf-acceptance-tests/README.md

   [golang.org](http://golang.org/doc/install).
 - Install the [`cf CLI`](https://github.com/cloudfoundry/cli).
   Make sure that it is accessible in your `$PATH`.
-- Install the cf-networking plugin for the cf cli:
-  `cf install-plugin -f -r CF-Community "network-policy"`
-- Set `CF_PLUGIN_HOME` explicitly.
-  For example,
-  `export CF_PLUGIN_HOME=$HOME`.
-  This is necessary because CATs uses ephemeral CF_HOME values.
-  In order to maintain access to installed plugins, the CF_PLUGIN_HOME has to be correct.
-  If you are using a non-standard `CF_HOME` or `CF_PLUGIN_HOME`, set `CF_PLUGIN_HOME` to the directory containing `.cf/plugins/network-policy`.
 - Install [curl](http://curl.haxx.se/)
 - Check out a copy of `cf-acceptance-tests` and make sure that it is added to your `$GOPATH`.